Set a guard over my mouth, Lord;Psalm 141:3 NIV

 keep watch over the door of my lips.

-The psalmists prayer here is so applicable to so many of us.
+The psalmist’s prayer here is applicable to all of us.
 We are not always very careful of the words that come out of our mouths.
-How often do we wish we could retrieve our words and undo the damage they cause.
+Or the words we post in a text message or email, on Facebook, or other social media platforms.
+How often do we wish we could retrieve our words and undo the damage they have caused?
 Damage to others.
 Damage to ourselves and our reputation.
 And damage to our witness for the Lord.

-The psalmist prays for God’s help in controlling his speech.
-He cannot do it alone.
-Likewise, I need help in controlling what I say.
+The psalmist prayed for God’s help in controlling his speech.
+He could not do it alone.
+Likewise, I need help controlling what I say.
 I am not much of a talker.
-But even still, all too often I find that I have responded to someone else in a way that I later regret, wishing I had spent a bit more time in prayer and thought before my hasty response.
+But even still, all too often, I find that I have responded to someone else in a way that I later regret, wishing I had spent a bit more time in prayer and thought before my hasty response.

 “Set a guard over my mouth, Lord; keep watch over the door of my lips.”
 “May the words of my mouth, and the meditation of my heart be pleasing in your sight oh Lord” (Ps.
 19:14).

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.